chhwang/Sublime-Like-Vim/README.md

   If it returned 'Completed Sublime-Like-Vim install with no error.' message, it's all done.

   You can delete downloaded files after installation.

-2. I recommend you to use YouCompleteMe.

-  Link to YouCompleteMe repository : https://github.com/Valloric/YouCompleteMe

-  This link clearly explains how to install : http://christopherpoole.github.io/setting-up-vim-with-YouCompleteMe/

-3. I recommend you to use Ctags.
-To install Ctags:

-  sudo apt-get install ctags